verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 `ssh root@your.server.ip.address`

-Note that these instructions may differ slightly if your local machine is Mac or Windows, so make sure you know how to do ssh from your local machine.
+Make sure you already have ssh set up on your local machine.
 For Mac, see https://osxdaily.com/2017/04/28/howto-ssh-client-mac/ and for Windows see https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh

 it will ask you about fingerprint, say yest, then it will prompt for the root password.
 Once logged in, you are ready to proceed with setting up your server.